 Lola currently sits on the Board of the Toronto Community Foundation.

 Ritu Bhardwaj is an engaged Torontonian who loves living in the Beach.
 Earlier in her career she was the founder of a design and manufacturing company, taking concepts from creation, to development overseas and then importing to the Canadian retail market.
-Prior to joining The Arts Access Fund, Ritu was the Marketing Director of a Toronto design collective specializing in experiential marketing.
+Prior to joining The Arts Access Fund, Ritu worked with a Toronto design collective specializing in experiential marketing.
 Ritu is also currently the Publisher of Yonge Street, a weekly online magazine focusing on innovation, growth and investment in Toronto.
 Ritu is an active community volunteer who also enjoys sharing her passion for sailing, nordic skiing and traveling – with her family.

 Nancy McCain.
 Following the completion of her MA in Arts Administration at New York University, Nancy McCain worked at Sotheby’s in Toronto, London and New York, and then at the Art Gallery of Ontario.
 She is currently a member of the Board of Governors at Acadia University and a director of the Power Plant Contemporary Art Gallery, where she is past President.
 She is also a director of The Sick Kids Hospital Foundation and Soulpepper Theatre.
 Her previous roles include Chair at Canadian Art Foundation, and a member of the board of Arts for Children of Toronto and AMREF (African Medical and Research Foundation).